123pyLeo/123pyLeo.github.io/index.md

 ## 🔍 Research Interests

+- 3D reconstruction
-- Multimodal Technologies
+- digital humans
-- Embodied AI
+- geometric modeling

-My current research focuses on practical problems in target detection and low-level vision.
 I am eager to explore the integration and applications of **Multimodal Technologies** and **Embodied AI**.
-I believe these advanced technologies have the potential to significantly enhance our understanding and interaction with the world.
-I am committed to dedicating my efforts to this meaningful pursuit, aiming to contribute to technological progress.
+I believe these advanced technologies have the potential to significantly enhance the realism and interactivity of digital world modeling, as well as bridge the gap between virtual and physical environments.
+I am committed to dedicating my efforts to this meaningful pursuit, aiming to contribute to technological progress at the intersection of geometry, artificial intelligence, and multimodal interaction.

 ---